PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 **Gotchas**
 - Be sure you place the Virtual Router in the Template Stack NOT the template
-- No higher than PAN-OS 8.1.6 for Panorama is recommended
+- Minimum of PAN-OS 8.1.8 for Panorama is required
 - If Hub is deployed last you must manually peer the hub with the app template
 - Because we use VNet Peering be sure none of your virtual network subnets overlap
 - ***Be sure to configure health probes for the Load Balancers in Panorama for the Hub and Inbound template.***